 Adenosine receptor agonists, including Lexiscan, may result in clinically significant increases in blood pressure in some patients.
 In postmarketing experience, cases of potentially clinically significant hypertension have been reported, particularly in patients with underlying hypertension and when low-level exercise was included in the MPI.

 Adenosine receptor agonists, including Lexiscan, may cause dyspnea, bronchoconstriction and respiratory compromise.
 Appropriate bronchodilator therapy and resuscitative measures should be available prior to Lexiscan administration.

 In clinical trials, the most common adverse reactions (≥5%) to Lexiscan were dyspnea, headache, flushing, chest discomfort, angina pectoris or ST-segment depression, dizziness, chest pain, nausea, abdominal discomfort, dysgeusia, and feeling hot.
 Most adverse reactions began soon after dosing, and generally resolved within approximately 15 minutes, except for headache, which resolved in most patients within 30 minutes.
 Aminophylline was used as a reversal agent in 3% of patients.

-In postmarketing experience, the following adverse reactions have occurred: myocardial infarction, cardiac arrest, ventricular arrhythmias, supraventricular tachyarrhythmias including atrial fibrillation or flutter, heart block, asystole, marked hypertension, hypotension, seizure, syncope, QTc prolongation, tremor, abdominal pain in association with nausea, vomiting, or myalgias, diarrhea, fecal incontinence, wheezing and musculoskeletal pain.
+In postmarketing experience, the following additional adverse reactions have occurred: supraventricular tachyarrhythmias, tremor, QTc prolongation, abdominal pain in association with nausea, vomiting, or myalgias, diarrhea, fecal incontinence, wheezing and musculoskeletal pain.